yeti/manticore-iosviewfactory/README.md

     #import "ManticoreViewFactory.h"

 ###### Initialize
 You will then need to **register** your activities (all your Manticore View-Controllers).
-We suggest doing this initialization process somewhere like in `application:didFinishLaunchingWithOptions:` :
+We suggest doing this initialization process somewhere in `application:didFinishLaunchingWithOptions:` :

     // Get the MCViewFactory singleton instance :
     MCViewFactory *factory = [MCViewFactory sharedFactory];